 The World Series pits the champion of the American League against the champion of the National League to determine an overall winner.
 Each league is divided into three divisions each – West, Central and East.
 The team with the best record in each division gets an automatic playoff berth.

+NLDS are a maximum of five games.
+Each series contains a minimum of three games and two additional games as needed.
 The first team in each series to three wins takes the series and moves on to the NLCS.
 As in a typical best of five series, the number of wins dictates the number of games in the series.
-Note that one series may take all five games to determine a winner while the other series establishes a winner in three games.

 The 2021 National League Division Series were two best-of-five-games series in Major League Baseball (MLB) to determine the participating teams of the 2021 National League Championship Series.